mungoma/mungoma/README.md

 - 👋 Hi, I’m @mungoma
 - 👀 I’m interested in ... web and mobile app development
-- 🌱 I’m currently learning ... mobile app development with flutter
+- 🌱 I’m currently working with ntact
-- 💞️ I’m looking to collaborate on ... laravel project
+- 💞️ I’m looking to collaborate on ... laravel projects
 - 📫 How to reach me ...mungomakevin256@gmail.com

 <!---